-Martina DeSalvo is a Licensing Associate in Business Development at Amgen.
+Martina DeSalvo is a Scientific Affairs Manager with the Oncology and Biosimilars Regional Medical Liaison team at Amgen.
 She received her BA in Molecular and Cell Biology and Italian Studies from UC Berkeley and earned her PhD in Neuroscience from UCLA.
 While at UCLA, Martina was a lead coordinator for Advancing Women in Science and Engineering (AWiSE) and Brain Awareness Week (BAW).
 She launched AWiSE STEM Day, a program that brings over 100 underserved middle school girls to UCLA to learn about science through hands-on activities.
-While in graduate school, Martina completed an internship on Amgen’s Neuroscience Regional Medical Liaison team, where she identified opportunities to enhance communication between internal and external stakeholders and designed new strategies to improve this process.
+While in graduate school, Martina completed an internship with Amgen’s Neuroscience Regional Medical Liaison team, where she identified opportunities to enhance communication between internal and external stakeholders and designed new strategies to improve this process.
+After her PhD, Martina joined Amgen as a Licensing Associate in Business Development.
 As AWIS LA/VC Co-President, Martina supports our strong LA/VC network by connecting women through career development, mentoring and outreach events.

 Dr. Liana Bates has a mixed experience in biomedical research, intellectual property protection, as well as business development.
 She currently works at Tarcine BioMed USA, focusing on exploring collaborations with global companies by introducing novel diagnostic and pharmaceutical products to China.
 Liana holds a Ph.D. in Biochemistry.